 In the IFRS balance sheet, other liabilities are reported at the notional amount.
-In the Solvency II balance sheet, other liabilities (with the exclusion of deferred taxes) are reported at market value.
+In the Solvency II balance sheet, other liabilities are reported at market value.

-Presentation differences include the different presentation of accrued interest.
-Solvency II requires accrued interest to be presented as part of the interest bearing liability ('dirty market value') and not separately as other liabilities as in the 2017 Consolidated annual accounts of NN Leven ('clean market value').
-Presentation differences amounted to EUR -84 million as at 31 December 2017.
+Presentation differences amounted to EUR -4,584 million as at 31 December 2019 of which the main part (the cash collateral received) is transferred to Other borrowed funds.
+Presentation differences also include the different presentation of accrued interest.
+Solvency II requires accrued interest to be presented as part of the interest bearing liability ('dirty market value') and not separately as other liabilities as in the 2019 Consolidated annual accounts of NN Leven ('clean market value').

-Differences due to a different scope of consolidation amounted to EUR -76 million as at 31 December 2017.
+Differences due to a different scope of consolidation amounted to EUR -110 million as at 31 December 2019.